MelHiour/network_crawler/README.md

 ```

 ### Requirments
-1. The script is currently supporting only Cisco IOS devices.

 ### Limitation
+1. The script is currently tested only on Cisco IOS devices.